Top 9 Construction Accidents Causing Injuries

 While every workplace faces its own hazards, construction workers are exposed to hazardous conditions every day while performing their jobs.

 There are common injuries that occur on construction sites in the Chicago area and the rest of Illinois.
-These common injuries include:
+The top construction accidents causing injuries include:

 In construction, it is often necessary to use scaffolding to perform daily job duties.
 With heights that may reach hundreds of feet, falls from scaffolding result in catastrophic and often fatal injuries.
 Falls from scaffolding account for nearly 25% of fatal falls from all working sites.